ASStaykova19/HistoryProject-SherlockHomies/README.md

   About our program ™
  </h1>
    <h3>
-    Our program is console app in C++ that shows important dates and years in history.
+    Our program is console app in C++ that shows important years in history.
    </h3>